slurmking/vmu-tools/README.md

 * Read and manipulate VMU dumps files
 * Extract and upload save games from VMU dump files
 * update VMS icons from PNG and JPEG
-> Checkout examples file and example files for all features
+> Checkout examples.py and example files for all features

 ## Install
 ``` python